 Shades of hippiedom remain in this modernized, refurbished, hexagonal-shaped suite, part of the casually swanky The Ranch.
 Seconds from the beach, built decades ago as a private residence for the resort’s owners, the 1,600-square-foot, two-bedroom home has been thoroughly updated to include a full gourmet kitchen.
 It nests high above the resort’s grounds with retro elements in place from teak walls and a staircase to a wraparound deck.
 A romantic snug, ideal for larger group stays, is the Treehouse Gazebo, a stand-alone studio perfect for slumber parties and small group fêtes.

-Treetops Suites at Manoir Hovey, North Hatley Quebec
+Treetops Suites at Manoir Hovey, North Hatley, Quebec

 In the Eastern Townships region of French-speaking Quebec, evoking old-school holiday glam and picture-postcard stateliness amid sylvan forestland, Manoir Hovey beckons from the scenic shores of Lake Massawippi.
-A five-star Relais & Chateaux hotel, known for its fine dining, hospitality, activities (think: pontoon boats in summer and ice fishing in winter) and new spa, it offers a bevy of captivating suites.
+A five-star Relais & Chateaux hotel, known for its fine dining, hospitality, activities (think: pontoon boats in summer and ice fishing in winter), and spa, it offers a bevy of captivating suites.
 But none tantalize nor summon the surroundings as thoroughly as the Treetops Suites (aka The Pines and Birches Suites), situated on the top of a country cottage, set on a small cliff overlooking the lake.
 Replete with canopy beds, sizable porches, private cedar hot tubs, wood-burning fireplaces, and cathedral ceilings, the suites incorporate the outdoors at every turn.

 Luxury Tree Houses Lovango Resort + Beach Club, US Virgin Islands

 Encompassing a private island with views of Caneel Bay, this sleek retreat reigns as the first new-build resort in the U.S. Virgin Islands in three decades.
-Just a ten-minute boat cruise from St. Thomas and St. John, the tropicaloasis wows with five luxurious treehouses, each kitted out to showcase as much en plein air as possible.
+Just a ten-minute boat cruise from St. Thomas and St. John, the tropical oasis wows with five luxurious treehouses, each kitted out to showcase as much en plein air as possible.
 Surrounded by palm trees and flowering plants, with hammocks, indoor and outdoor showers, and breezy living spaces awash in natural light and diaphanous fabrics aplenty, the treehouses are large enough to sleep a family of five.
 Resort amenities include a 70-foot infinity pool, hiking trails, and two restaurants.

-Keemala, a member of Small Luxury Hotels, Phuket Thailand
+Keemala, a member of Small Luxury Hotels, Phuket, Thailand

 Offering guests a through-the-wardrobe version of Phuket, Keemala isn’t that typical southern Thai beachside hotel, beloved for its buzzy nightlife.
 Instead, Keemala thrives on providing tranquil, otherworldly spaces to disconnect from the external noise and spend some quality time together.
 Part of an eden swathe of forest, wedged into the green hills, Keemala offers a veritable aerie for luxuriating guests in one of its seven distinct Tree Houses, four of them “Tree Pool Houses.”
 Opulent, perched above the forest canopy, they brandish unforgettable views of the Andaman Sea.
 Most magically, they follow the tradition of the We-Ha clan who built their houses elevated to seize enhanced liberty and creativity.
 While at the resort, partake in a variety of peaceful activities from yoga to cooking classes.